Malay trade and creole languages

-In addition to its classical and literary form, Malay had various regional dialects established after the rise of the Srivijaya empire in Sumatra, Indonesia.
-Also, Malay spread through interethnic contact and trade across the Malay Archipelago as far as the Philippines.
+In addition to its classical and modern literary form, Malay had various regional dialects established after the rise of the Srivijaya empire in Sumatra, Indonesia.
+Also, Malay spread through interethnic contact and trade across the south East Asia Archipelago as far as the Philippines.
 That contact resulted in a lingua franca ("trade language") that was called Bazaar Malay or low Malay and in Malay Melayu Pasar.
 It is generally believed that Bazaar Malay was a pidgin, influenced by contact among Malay, Hokkien, Portuguese, and Dutch traders.

 Besides the general simplification that occurs with pidgins, the Malay lingua franca had several distinctive characteristics.
-One was that possessives were formed with punya 'its owner'; another was that plural pronouns were formed with orang 'person'.
-The only Malayic affixes that remained productive were tĕr- and bĕr-.
+One was that possessives were formed with punya 'its owner, to have'; another was that plural pronouns were formed with orang 'person'.
+The only Malayic affixes that remained productive were tər- and bər-.